AmadeoNoelsPXL/aquaponics/Documentation/Group/GroupDocumentation.md

 We are configure the mqtt broker to work , server with the certificates but the lectuere is busy with that.

+Project Implementation:

+We also did part of the project implementation with some assistance such as wiring the two esp8266’s with the temperature and scale.

+Also, We worked as a  team to get node red running and have the mqtt topics configured as shown in the node red screen shot.
+We had to make use of the IOTEmpower framework as we had no framework of our own.

+Also, along my team we flashed the two esp’s with code that would have us read the temperature , humidity and weight of the scale and pass that to node-red as shown in the setup.cpp files shown below.

+Lastly After the flashing and after receiving data we were able to pass data using these topics and having the program running and then having a temporary node-red UI as a stand in for front end display the data.
+I just quickly put that together since there was not enough time to fill flesh out the system.